cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 If you are client-side users and using the multi-service feature, please follow the instructions below:

 1. Upgrade the client to the Kitex version >= v0.9.0
+2. For Kitex thrift & protobuf (non-streaming) APIs:
-2. Use TTHeader as the transport protocol `client.WithTransportProtocol(transport.TTHeader)`
+   1. Use TTHeader as the transport protocol `client.WithTransportProtocol(transport.TTHeader)`
-3. Add the following option on the client side: `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())`
+   2. Add the following option on the client side: `client.WithMetaHandler(transmeta.ClientTTHeaderHandler)`

 ### Server Side Users